6 Upper respiratory tract conditions

 - Oral antibiotics, usually amoxycillin or co-trimoxazole for 10 days.

-- Clean the external canal at least twice a day with a cotton bud to keep it dry.
+- Clean the external canal at least two times a day with a cotton bud to keep it dry.
 Using a cotton wick to dry the external canal is very useful (wicking).

 - Avoid swimming or showering.